DF-21: Appearances and deployments

-The missile was shown to the public during the parade in Beijing celebrating 70 years since the end of World War II on September 3, 2015.
-A parade video shows missiles marked as DF-21D.
+The missile was shown to the public during the 2025 China Victory Day Parade.

 On 26 August 2020, along with a DF-26B, a DF-21D was launched into an area of the South China Sea between Hainan and the Paracel Islands, one day after China said that an American U-2 spy plane entered a no-fly zone without its permission during a Chinese live-fire naval drill in Bohai Sea off its north coast and came as Washington blacklisted 24 Chinese companies and targeted individuals it said were part of construction and military activities in the South China Sea.
 US officials subsequently assessed that the People's Liberation Army Rocket Force (PLARF) had fired four medium-range ballistic missiles in total.
 The missile tests drew criticism from Japan, the Pentagon and Taiwan.

 DF-26

 The DF-26 is an enhancement of the DF-21 with range increased to more than 5,000 km.
 Its existence was officially confirmed by the Chinese state in the mid-2010s, but it had already been in service for several years.

 On 26 August 2020, a DF-26B was fired from Qinghai province into an area between Hainan and the Paracel Islands as a response to a U.S. U-2 spy plane entering into a no-fly zone during a Chinese live-fire naval drill the day earlier.